 When recording through the 8424 console, Input B allows individual line-level signals to be patched directly into the channel inputs via the 1⁄4" balanced jack connections at the rear of the console.
 Any external Preamp line outputs can also be patched into the console via Input B, allowing multiple microphone sources to be recorded through the console surface.
-Up to 24 channel signals are then fed through the Direct Output trim control (either pre or postfader), through the D-Type connector on the rear of the console and back into the DAW interface inputs.
-Instruments in the control room can be patched directly into the consoles two Instrument D.I inputs under the front armrest, through any optional 500 series processing and into channels 19-20 via smart routing which can then be sent via the Direct Output Trim control (pre or postfader), through the D-Type connector on the rear of the console and patched into the DAW interface inputs.
-Microphone sources can be connected to the two 1073 preamps and fed to channels 17 & 18 via smart routing which can then be sent through the Direct Output Trim control (pre or postfader), through the D-Type connector on the rear of the console and patched into the DAW interface inputs.
+Up to 24 channel signals are then fed through the Direct Output trim control (either pre or post-fader), through the D-Type connector on the rear of the console and back into the DAW interface inputs.
+Instruments in the control room can be patched directly into the consoles two Instrument D.I inputs under the front armrest, through any optional 500 series processing and into channels 19-20 via smart routing which can then be sent via the Direct Output Trim control (pre or post-fader), through the D-Type connector on the rear of the console can be connected to the two 1073 preamps and fed to channels 17 & 18 via smart routing which can then be sent through the Direct Output Trim control (pre or post-fader), through the Direct Output Trim control (pre or post-fader), through the Direct Output Trim control (pre or post-fader), through the Direct Output Trim control (pre or post-fader), through the Direct Output Trim control (pre or post-fader), through the Direct Output Trim control (pre or post-fader), through the Direct Output Trim control (pre or post-fader), through the Direct Output Trim control (pre or post-fader), through the Direct Output Trim control (pre or post-fader), through the Direct Output Trim control (pre or post-fader).